-Pursuant to the terms of the WestPark private placement (described above), the Company agreed to file with the SEC and have effective by July 31, 2006, a registration statement registering the resale by the investors in the WestPark private placement of the shares of common stock underlying the convertible promissory notes and the warrants sold in the WestPark private placement.
-In the event the Company did not do so, (i) the conversion price of the convertible promissory notes would be reduced by 5% each month, subject to a floor of \$.40; (ii) the exercise price of the warrants would be reduced by 5% each month, subject to a floor of \$1.00; and (iii) the warrants could be exercised pursuant to a cashless exercise provision.
+Pursuant to the terms of the WestPark private placement (described above), the Company agreed to file with the SEC and have effective by July 31, 2006, a registration statement registering the resale by the investors in the WestPark private placement of the shares of Common Stock underlying the convertible promissory notes and the warrants sold in the WestPark private placement.
+In the event the Company did not do so, (i) the conversion price of the convertible promissory notes would be reduced by 5% each month, subject to a floor of \$1.00; and (iii) the warrants could be exercised pursuant to a cashless exercise price of the warrants would be reduced by 5% each month, subject to a floor of \$1.00; and (iii) the warrants could be exercised pursuant to a cashless exercise provision.
 The Company did not have the registration statement effective by July 31, 2006 and requested that the investors in the WestPark private placement extend the date by which the registration statement was required to be effective until February 28, 2007.
-The Company also offered to the investors the option of (A) extending the term of the convertible note for an additional four months from the maturity date in consideration for which (i) the Company would issue to the investor for each \$25,000 in principal amount of the convertible note 5,682 shares of unregistered common stock; and (ii) the exercise price per warrant would be reduced from \$1.20 to \$.80, or (B) converting the convertible note into shares of the Company's common stock in consideration for which (i) the conversion price per conversion share would be reduced to \$.44; (ii) the Company would issue to the investor for each \$25,000 in principal amount of the Note, 11,364 shares of common stock; (iii) the exercise price per warrant would be reduced from \$1.20 to \$.80; and (iv) a new warrant would be issued substantially on the same terms as the original Warrant to purchase an additional 41,667 shares of common stock for each \$25,000 in principal amount of the convertible note at an exercise price of \$.80 per share.
-Pursuant to this, t
+The Company also offered to the investors the option of (A) extending the term of the convertible note for an additional four months from the maturity date in consideration for which (i) the Company would issue to the investor for each \$25,000 in principal amount of the convertible note 5,682 shares of unregistered Common Stock; and (ii) the exercise price per warrant would be reduced from \$1.20 to \$.80, or (B) converting the convertible note into shares of the Company's Common Stock in consideration for which (i) the conversion price per conversion share would be reduced to \$.44; (ii) the Company would issue to the investor for each \$25,000 in principal amount of the Note, 11,364 shares of Common Stock; (iii) the exercise price per warrant would be reduced from \$1.20 to \$.80; and (iv) a new warrant would be issued substantially on the same terms as the original Warrant to purchase an additional 41,667 shares of Common Stock for each \$25,000 in principal amount of the convertible note at

-In September 2006, the Company revised the offer relating to the option of conversion of the WestPark Notes by eliminating the issuance of the additional 11,364 shares of common stock for each \$25,000 in principal amount of the Note converted.
-As of October 30, 2006, investors holding \$425,000 of the \$500,000 of convertible promissory notes had agreed to convert them into shares of common stock and \$162,500 (of which \$137,500 in principal amount was subsequently transferred and converted by the transferees) had agreed to extend the term of the convertible promissory notes on the terms set forth above.
+In September 2006, the Company revised the offer relating to the option of conversion of the WestPark Notes by eliminating the issuance of the additional 11,364 shares of Common Stock for each \$25,000 in principal amount of the Note converted.
+As of October 30, 2006, investors holding \$425,000 of the \$500,000 of convertible promissory notes had agreed to convert them into shares of Common Stock and \$162,500 (of which \$137,500 in principal amount was subsequently transferred and converted by the transferees) had agreed to extend the term of the convertible promissory notes on the terms set forth above.
 On November 6, 2006, the registration statement was declared effective.
 In January 2007, the remaining \$75,000 in outstanding convertible promissory notes were repaid.

-During July and August 2006, the Company raised an aggregate of \$1,750,000 through the private placement to 34 accredited investors of 3,977,273 shares of its common stock at \$.44 per share and warrants to purchase 1,988,637 shares of common stock at \$.80 per share (the "Summer 2006 private placement").
+During July and August 2006, the Company raised an aggregate of \$1,750,000 through the private placement to 34 accredited investors of 3,977,273 shares of its Common Stock at \$.44 per share and warrants to purchase 1,988,637 shares of Common Stock at \$.80 per share (the "Summer 2006 private placement").
 The terms of the Summer 2006 private placement were substantially similar to the terms of the June 2006 private placement.